Learn how to smoke pulled pork on a Camp Chef pellet grill following our detailed instructions and recipe below!

 For a more spicy, onion and garlic flavor profile, check out Three Little Pigs.
 We also love this stuff on chicken and turkey.

-Or if you can’t decide, mix two or three different rubs together like the pros do!
+If you can't decide, mix two or three different rubs together like the pros do!

 Marinade Injections

-For additional flavor, some bbq cooks like to inject their pork shoulder with a marinade before putting it on the Camp Chef.
+For additional flavor, some BBQ cooks like to inject their pork shoulder with a marinade before putting it on the Camp Chef.

 The idea is to add flavor and moisture deep into the meat to help season the bland interior of the pork while its cooking.